Can Roaches Jump Like Crickets? | Find The Answer Here

 Cockroaches are one insect that we as humans are programmed to hate.

 There is nothing worse than sitting in your room, minding your own business, and then suddenly seeing a cockroach scurrying away in some corner.

-Small or big, it doesn’t matter, it’s there and you are aware of it now.
-And now imagine what if that cockroach could jump!!
+Small or big, it doesn’t matter, it’s there and you are aware of its presence.
+Now imagine what if that cockroach could jump!!
 Or even worse, FLY!

-Yeah, I am sorry for that image but this what we are going to discuss in today’s article: DO roaches jump?
+Yeah, I am sorry for that image but this is what we are going to discuss in today’s article: Do roaches jump?
 And if yes, which ones and how?

 Do Cockroaches Fly or Jump?